Shine (Take That song): In popular culture

 The song was featured in several commercials for the Morrisons supermarkets in the UK, fronted by actress Denise van Outen, comedian Nick Hancock, television presenter Gabby Logan, gardener Diarmuid Gavin, singer Lulu, football pundit Alan Hansen and television presenter Richard Hammond.
 According to a PRS-published list of songs used in TV and radio advertisements, it was the 7th most played song for the year 2012.

 Music video

-The video for "Shine" was directed by Justin Dickel with a concept of recreating a Busby Berkeley style musical number.
-It premiered on Channel 4 on Thursday 25 January 2007 at 11:05 p.m.
+The video for "Shine" was directed by Justin Dickel with a concept of recreating a Busby Berkeley-style musical number.
+It premiered on Channel 4 on 25 January 2007 at 11:05 p.m.
 While Gary Barlow sits at the piano, the other three members perform the song for the most part on a noble staircase.
 In the background, a dozen women who are dressed in gold dance.

 Samplings

-The song is sampled in Lily Allen's 2009 song "Who'd Have Known", which in turn is sampled in T-Pain's 2011 single "5 O'Clock".
+The song is sampled in Lily Allen's 2009 song "Who'd Have Known" (co-produced by John Shanks, who produced "Shine"), which in turn is sampled in T-Pain's 2011 single "5 O'Clock", the latter of which credits Allen as a featured artist.